ITensor/website/docs/tutorials/AutoMPO/main.md

-<span class='article_title'>How to use AutoMPO</span>
+<span class='article_title'>Introduction to AutoMPO</span>

-<span class='article_sig'>Thomas E. Baker&mdash;August 18, 2015</span>
+<span class='article_sig'>Thomas E. Baker &amp; Miles Stoudenmire &mdash;Nov 9, 2017</span>

-Instead of programming an [[MPO by hand|tutorials/MPO]], ITensor has AutoMPO which allows for the automatic generation of an MPO.
-This feature allows for the typing of a chain of input which AutoMPO converts into an MPO for the full system.
+Instead of programming an [[matrix product operator (MPO)|tutorials/MPO]] by hand, which can be very technical, ITensor has a feature called AutoMPO which automatically generates MPOs and IQMPOS (quantum number conserving MPOs) from human readable input.

-Here is a code snippet for making an MPO for the Heisenberg model on a spin-half chain.
+Here is a code snippet for making an MPO for the Heisenberg model Hamiltonian for a one-dimensional spin-half system with N=100 sites:

+    int N = 100;
     SpinHalf sites(N);
     AutoMPO ampo(sites);
     for(int j = 1; j < N;++j)